Getting to grips with digital transformation and multi-domain MDM

 Understanding IT’s point of view on multi-domain MDM

-Just as procurement is tasked with driving down costs while mitigating risk, IT’s goals will be focused on rationalising software (to reduce cost) and simplification (fewer systems to administer, manage and integrate, combined with higher chance of successful user adoption, including all features that provide value).
+Just as Procurement is tasked with driving down costs while mitigating risk, IT’s goals will be focused on vendor consolidation and simplification (fewer systems to administer, manage and integrate, combined with higher chance of successful user adoption).
 Superficially, multi-domain MDM appears to achieve these IT targets and, as such, resonates well at C-level.

-While IT has met its objective of rationalisation, simplification and democratisation of already-created data, the solution does nothing to fix the problems of inadequate data entering the system in the first instance.
-This has to be fixed by function-led workflows that manage data at point of creation (such as supplier onboarding) or, for example, within transactional systems.
+While IT has met its objective of vendor consolidation and simplification, the solution does nothing to fix the problems of inadequate data entering the system in the first instance.
+This has to be fixed by function-led workflows that manage data at point of creation (such as supplier onboarding, for example).

 Benefits of single-domain, or domain-specific, MDM